Novel Hydrodynamic Schemes Capturing Shocks and Contact Discontinuities and Comparison Study with Existing Methods: Acknowledgements

-We thank Koki Otaki for useful discussions and insightful comments.
+We thank an anonymous referee for helpful comments and Koki Otaki for useful discussions and insightful comments.
 Numerical computations were performed with computational resources provided by the Multidisciplinary Cooperative Research Program in the Center for Computational Sciences, the University of Tsukuba.
 Masao Mori was supported by JSPS KAKENHI Grant Numbers JP20K04022.